-Odo was taken to Normandy, and imprisoned in Rouen Castle.
-It appears, however, that he did not forfeit his estates, since he is the largest single landowner (after the king, of course) appearing in the 'Domesday Book
+Odo was taken to Normandy and imprisoned in Rouen Castle, but he evidently did not forfeit his English estates – he is the wealthiest tenant-in-chief recorded in the Domesday Book.

-Florence of Worcester
+Florence of Worcester provides a postscript:

-....
-The matter was brought to a judicial investigation, and when it was clear that the greater share of the blame belonged to the abbot, the king removed him, and placed him in his own monastery in Normandy.
+“The matter was brought to a judicial investigation, and when it was clear that the greater share of the blame belonged to the abbot, the king removed him, and placed him in his own monastery in Normandy.
 Most of the monks were dispersed through bishoprics and abbacies, and placed in custody by command of the king.
-After his death, the abbot purchased back his abbacy from his son, king William [Rufus], for five hundred pounds, and wandering about for some years over the possessions of his church, at length finished his days in misery, far from the monastery itself, as well he deserved.”
+After his death, the abbot purchased back his abbacy from his son, King William [Rufus], for five hundred pounds of silver, and wandering about for some years over the possessions of his church, at length finished his days in misery, far from the monastery itself, as well he deserved.”

 Orderic Vitalis refers to the Glastonbury incident, and concludes:

-The ‘Anglo-Saxon Chronicle’ ends its entry for 1083:
+The ‘Anglo-Saxon Chronicle’ ends its entry s.a.
+1083:

 ....
-And in the same year also, after mid-winter ....
+And in the same year, after Midwinter ....